CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Experiment

 \subsection{Analysis of Different Base Models Performance}

-\reftab{tab:base_model_ds1000} shows the performance results of CONLINE on the DS-1000 dataset with different base models.
-We can see that GPT-4 has been comprehensively improved with CONLINE, but the performance on GPT-3.5 and WizardCoder is mixed.
-This indicates that CONLINE requires the model to have the following capabilities to enhance its performance:
+\reftab{tab:base_model_ds1000} shows the performance results of CoCoST on the DS-1000 dataset with different base models.
+We can see that GPT-4 has been comprehensively improved with CoCoST, but the performance on GPT-3.5 and WizardCoder is mixed.
+This indicates that CoCoST requires the model to have the following capabilities to enhance its performance:

 \textbf{For code generation planning ability, the higher the complexity of the code that needs to be generated, the higher the demand for planning ability.} Planning capability is key to online retrieval; only correct planning can generate appropriate queries to retrieve useful information.
-After incorporating online retrieval, GPT-3.5 has an increase of 4.75\% on ClassEval as shown in \reftab{tab:main_classeval}, yet it decreased by 9.2\% on DS-1000 as shown in \reftab{tab:base_model_ds1000}.
-For ClassEval, we plan for each function during online retrieval.
-The challenge of ClassEval lies in how to generate the entire class and the interrelated functions, but the complexity of individual function codes is not as high as that of DS-1000.
-Therefore, the planning ability of GPT-3.5 can handle ClassEval, but it is inferior on DS-1000.
+After incorporating online retrieval, GPT-3.5 has an increase of 4.75\% on ClassEval, yet it decreased by 9.2\% on DS-1000 as shown in \reftab{tab:base_model_ds1000}.
+The challenge of ClassEval lies in how to generate the entire class and the interrelated functions, but the complexity of individual function codes is not as high as DS-1000.
+Thus, the planning ability of GPT-3.5 can handle ClassEval, but it is inferior on DS-1000.

-\textbf{Code generation also necessitates the models to possess the capability of in-context learning. }The generated code should be built on all the above provided contents, and the understanding of the generated results based on the preceding input prompt is of great importance in the refinement stage.
+\textbf{Code generation necessitates models to have in-context learning abilities.} The generated code should be built on all the above-provided contents, and the understanding of the preceding input prompt is of great importance in the refinement stage.
 In \reftab{tab:base_model_ds1000}, it is observed that WizardCoder has a noticeable drop of 18.9\% and 1.1\% on the DS-1000 dataset when utilizing online retrieval and refinement respectively.
-And the overall performance of WizardCoder on DS-1000 is comparatively interior to GPT models.
-One possible reason for this lies in the limited in-context learning capability of WizardCoder given some of prompts of DS-1000 are lengthy and complicated, which makes it difficult for WizardCoder to comprehend the related context and make corresponding code modifications accurately.
+And the overall performance of WizardCoder is comparatively interior to GPT models.
+This could be due to WizardCoder's limited in-context learning ability, especially with the complex and lengthy prompts, hindering accurate context comprehension and code modification.